 - 1. The following recommendations and risk mitigation measures have been identified for the uses assessed.
 Authorities should consider these risk mitigation measures when authorising products, together with possible other risk mitigation measures, and decide whether these measures are applicable for the concerned product: - a.
-If an unacceptable risk is identified for industrial and/or professional users, safe operational procedures and appropriate organizational measures shall be established.
+If an unacceptable risk is identified for industrial users, safe operational procedures and appropriate organizational measures shall be established.
 Products shall be used with appropriate personal protective equipment where exposure cannot be reduced to an acceptable level by other means. - b.
-An unacceptable risk is identified for spray- or brush- and roll application by professionals and non-professionals of liquid biocidal products (paints and coatings) containing silver zinc zeolite.
-If the risk cannot be reduced to an acceptable level by introducing risk mitigation measures or by other means, products should not be authorised for these methods of application.
+Unacceptable risks are identified for the terrestrial compartment for service life of treated textiles used outdoors like a tent.
+Labels and where provided safety data sheets shall indicate that treated textile polymers shall not be used for textiles used outdoors, unless it can be demonstrated that risks can be reduced to an acceptable level by appropriate risk mitigation measures or by other means.